 The Innovation Hub is designed to help connect ideas to action and move research from the lab to the marketplace.
 It is funded through a $32 million Buffalo Billion II grant commitment and supports innovation at UB and its leading research partners, including Roswell Park Comprehensive Cancer Center, The Jacobs Institute, Hauptmann-Woodward Medical Research Institute and Kaleida Health.
-UB and its partners collectively bring more than $412 million in annual research outflows, 30,000 students, and more than 3,000-plus faculty who are focused on making new discoveries and advances in medical device technology, diagnostics, healthcare delivery, software applications, materials, imaging, sustainability and other diverse innovative developments.
+UB and its Hub partners collectively have more than $412 million in annual research, 30,000 students, and more than 3,000-plus faculty who are focused on making new discoveries and advances in medical device technology, diagnostics, healthcare delivery, software applications, materials, imaging, sustainability and other diverse innovative developments.
 The Innovation Hub will increase commercialization of technologies and will ultimately grow private investment and jobs in Western New York.